 - 4 to 6 domesticated duck or goose legs

-- Melted duck fat or olive oil, for greasing
+- 1/2 cup melted duck fat or olive oil (for greasing)

 Make the Duck Confit